hpc-uk/containers-intro/_episodes/04-docker-hub.md

 {: .callout}

 ### Exploring r-base as an example Docker Hub page
-As an example of a Docker Hub page, let's explore the page for the R statistics language.
-The most basic form of containerised R is in the "r-base" image (which is endorsed by the Docker team).
-Open your web browser to <https://hub.docker.com/_/r-base> to see what is on a typical Docker hub software page.
+As an example of a Docker Hub page, let's explore the page for the Python programming language.
+The most basic form of containerised Python is in the "python" image (which is endorsed by the Docker team).
+Open your web browser to <https://hub.docker.com/_/python> to see what is on a typical Docker hub software page.

 The top-left provides information about the name, short description, popularity (i.e., over a million downloads in the case of this image), and endorsements.